jason-fries/fetch_pubmed_abstracts/README.md

-# fetch_pubmed_abstracts
+# Fetch PubMed Abstracts
-Simple script for using BioPython + NCBI EFetch to bulk download PubMed abstracts
+Simple script for using BioPython + NCBI EFetch to bulk download PubMed abstracts.